37-The Fate of Price Point Specialists in Hostility

 Even the airline industry is starting to see pressure on the Price Leaders caused by Standard Leader cost-cutting.
 Until recently, the Price Leaders in the industry, such as Jet Blue, Virgin America, Air Tran and even Southwest, had been protected by the onerous work rules that the unionized workforce imposed on the legacy carriers.
 But bankruptcy, or its threat, enabled the legacy carriers to reduce some of their cost disadvantages.
 Now even the best of the Price Leaders in the industry feel the sting of intense competition.
 At the other end of the price spectrum, no Performance Leader airline in the industry has survived more than a very few years during hostility.
 All are now gone.
 Performance Leader specialists in the airline industry are rare to nonexistent

-For the last few years, it has been difficult for the low-cost carriers to thrive in competition with the legacy airlines.
+For the last few years, it has become more difficult for the low-cost carriers to thrive in competition with the legacy airlines.
 The low-cost carriers offer about 10% of their individual flight capacity at very low prices and then gradually raise the price as flight occupancy rises until their prices are comparable to those of the competing legacy airline.
 Aside from losing some of its price advantage, a low-cost carrier has difficulty entering or expanding in an airport dominated by the legacy carriers because of limited gates and take off slots.

-By 2022 the automobile industry continues to consolidate around the largest competitors.
+By 2022, the automobile industry continues to consolidate around the largest competitors.
 There are many examples of Standard Leader companies introducing or acquiring products that put pressure on Price Leader or Performance Leader product segments.
 Korean manufacturers Hyundai and Kia introduced Performance Leader products over the last 10 years.
 The Volkswagen group includes automobiles branded Skoda, Seat, Cupra, Audi, Lamborghini, Bentley, Porsche and Ducati.
 The Lexus and Infiniti brands were introduced by their Japanese Standard Leader parents in the late 1980s.
 BMW now owns the Mini brand and Rolls-Royce.
 Tata motors owns today’s Jaguar and Land Rover.
 And the Chinese automobile company Geely owns Volvo.
 GM and Ford have moved in the opposite direction, eliminating brands, especially higher end brands, as the two companies struggled for profitability under extreme cost constraints.
 The loss of these brands has contributed to the share losses these companies have felt.

 Here is a short explanation of the 4 Price Points.
+We did not cover Next Leaders in this blog.

 Value is the combination of the performance each supplier offers the customer and the price the supplier demands for that performance.
 Generally, increases in performance raise the cost of a product so the performance and price components of value usually move in tandem.
 Each competitor in an industry develops as one of four Price Point specialists.
 Each company must make tradeoffs to balance performance and price in the value it offers customers.
 The first place this tradeoff occurs is in the choices a company makes to offer Price Points.